peterlevel1/es6/doc/let-const.md

 1. do not declare functions under block statement, variables instead
 2. use block if there is any let or const literal exist in the condition sentence
-3. the window attributes do not take the let or const declarations
+3. the window do not take the let or const declarations as a new attribute
 4. const can't keep object member unchanged, only provide an address on the machine

 ## best practice